stoeffn/stoeffn/content/projects/studapp.md

 This is why they are also implemented in _StudApp_ and provide almost all formatting options, leveraging `WKWebView`s rendering powers.
 Nevertheless, fonts adapt to users' type size settings!

+New announcements are highlighted automatically.

+### Events
+It is always important to know where to go next.
+This is why---since version 1.1---_StudApp_ supports events by providing a dedicated tab, which shows a user's next two weeks.
+Events not only include course, time, and location but also the topic of a lecture and a customizable subtitle.
+A custom date tab bar at the top lets one easily jump to specific dates.

+Similarly, you can view a list of all events by course.

 ### File Management
 Browsing, downloading, and viewing documents is _StudApp_'s main purpose.
 Each course has associated with it a root folder that can contain nested folders and documents.
 Once uploaded by a lecturer, students can access their slides, exercise sheets, solutions, or other learning materials with just the tap of a finger.
 Previewing files makes use of the native _QuickLook_ capabilities.

 Downloaded documents automatically appear in the corresponding tab, grouped by courses.
 You can also search documents by title, owner, and course.

 To make availability obvious, inaccessible documents or folders are greyed out automatically, e.g. when a user's device is offline and a document is not downloaded.

+_StudApp_ also highlights new files as well as those that have recently changed.
+User can also (un-)highlight manually.

+Apart from regular files hosted by _Stud.IP_, the app supports downloading or linking to documents hosted by third parties and web links.
+It also guesses an appropriate file extension if none is given.

 ### Privacy
 Yes, privacy is a feature.